despolov/f1-stats/README.md

 ## TODO

-- Stints route
-  - show a stint with used tyres with a different shade or something else in the stints graph
-  - mobile support should be added for the stints breakdown and all stints
+- mobile support should be added for the stints breakdown and all stints graph
 - add tests on the components and utils